There are many incredible places to visit in Jordan.

 One of the best things to do in Jordan is eating.
 From mansaf, one of the most traditional dishes consisting of lamb and rice, to hummus and falafel, there is a wide range of choice and the good news is that there are plenty of vegetarian options.
 On a typical meal in Jordan (or at a buffet restaurant) there’s a really large selection of fresh delicious salads.

-Drinking alcohol is hardly one of the things to do in Jordan: alcohol is quite expensive in Jordan, as it is subject to heavy taxation, and the majority of locals don’t drink it anyways.
+Alcohol is quite expensive in Jordan, as it is subject to heavy taxation, and the majority of locals don’t drink it anyways.

 Hygienic conditions and pollution in Jordan